mcmullm2-dcu/mcmullm2-dcu.github.io/_drafts/year-on-year-queries.md

 The `CASE` function can be as complex as you need it to be, so if your criteria differs from this example, play around with them until you get at the right data.
 For example, I adjusted it to process the previous 12 months, rather than working with calendar years.

-I then presented the results as a D3 graph on our company intranet, similar to the graph below:
+## Visualising the data
+Once the SQL query was working correctly, I added it to our internal API.
+This uses ASP.NET Core, and outputs the data as JSON.
+Using the [D3.js](https://d3js.org/) library, I presented the results in a browser like
+this:

 <svg id="monthlyJobSales" viewBox="0 0 750 450" class="svg-barchart img-fluid">
 </svg>